 Soil: Fava beans grow best in a soil with a neutral soil pH in the range of 6.2 to 6.8.
 They don't mind cool soil, but it shouldn't be waterlogged or soggy.
 Since cool soil inhibits the bacteria that help legumes fix their own nitrogen, using an inoculant or simply adding extra organic matter to the soil, will increase the nitrogen supply and make for healthier plants.

 Planting: Fava beans need a long, cool growing season.
 They won't flower well in hot, dry weather.
 In mild climates, USDA Zones 6 and up, they are planted in the fall and grown through winter.
 The plants can handle some frost.
 Seeds usually germinate in 7 –14 days, but germination may be slower in cool soil.

 In colder zones, with snowy winters, they are planted in the spring, once the soil has dried out, usually sometime in April.
 You can start them indoors, in peat or paper pots, about one month earlier.

 Fava beans are planted much the same way you would grow other types of beans.
 You can speed up germination by soaking the seeds in water for an hour, before sowing.
 Direct sow the seeds about two inches deep, spaced four to six inches apart.
 Thin the seedlings to 8 – 12 inches, because crowding can encourage diseases.
 You could also grow them in hills, with five to six beans per hill, with hills spaced four feet apart.

 Taller varieties should be staked, while young.
 Even the shorter varieties can use a little support because the pods can become heavy.

 Many gardeners like to pinch out the growing tip or cut off the top stem and two sets of leaves, once the beans start forming on the lower portion of the plant.
-This gives you an earlier harvest and keeps the centers of the plants open to air flow and sunshine, to prevent fungus diseases and insect problems.
+This gives you an earlier harvest and keeps the centers of the plants open to air flow and sunshine, which helps prevent fungus diseases and insect problems.

 Pests and Problems of Fava Beans